-Only use Origin Live oil.
-Oil should be replaced every 3 to 4 years so you will need to clean out the old oil with a lint free paper towel or similar wrapped around a thin rod.
-When you do this, be sure to also wipe oil off the spindle as this may contain microscopic contamination that's not visible.
+Only use Origin Live oil which should be replaced every 3 to 4 years so.
+You will need to clean out the old oil with a lint free paper towel or similar wrapped around a thin rod.
+Be sure to wipe oil off the spindle as this may contain microscopic contamination that's not visible.